 - Do you apply aftercare dressings and supply bio oil as after care?

-- Are you a registered and inspected clinic by with Healthcare Improvement Scotland?
+- Are you a registered and inspected clinic by Healthcare Improvement Scotland?

 Laser tattoo removal is a process that requires patience.
 Your skin will take 6-8 weeks to fully recover before you can safely have your next treatment.
 There are many variables that affect how quickly and effectively tattoo ink will fade, but laser tattoo removal is the most effective method.
 Expect some common side effects such as minor blistering / scabbing / swelling, but these are temporary signs that the treatment is working and the body is healing.